• Digital Nomad Resources

 There are no online sales for tickets, so tickets have to be bought at the stations or at a ticket office in Vientiane and Luang Prabang.
 And tickets are only available 3 days in advance (same day plus next 2 days).

 In Vientiane, I bought tickets at the ticket office at the Vientiane Center shopping mall.
 This office doesn’t accept cash or credit cards.
-I had read online that they accept Wechat, so I had set up my Wechat to make payments.
+I had read online that they accept Wechat, so I set up my Wechat to make payments.
 When I arrived at the office I found out they only accept a local payment app called OnePay.
 I ended up asking someone in the queue to pay for me with their app, and I gave them cash.
 The ticket offices at the train stations accept cash.

 [OnePay and UnionPay at Luang Prabang ticket office.]

 It was still early days in the reopening of Laos so there weren’t many international travellers about.
-When I was buying tickets in Vientiane there was a foreigner couple in the queue who left the ticket office loudly complaining..
+When I was buying tickets in Vientiane there was a foreign couple in the queue who left the ticket office loudly complaining..
 This ticketing system will be a real problem once more tourists return.

 [Ticket at Luang Prabang ticket office.]